The Grumpy Stepdad Show

 The Wicker Breakdown:

-- We then go to Bruce Dern's Apartment where he and Piscopo are preparing to head out for the weekend to ski.
-Piscopo leaves to get his things and Dern gets a call from his date who is calling to cancel.
-Mary Gross then knocks on the door as a neighbor who asks Dern to move his car and he decides to ask her to come along.
+We then go to Bruce Dern's Apartment where he and Piscopo are preparing to head out for the weekend to ski.
+Piscopo leaves to get his things, and Dern receives a call from his date who is calling to cancel.
+Mary Gross then knocks on the door as a neighbor who asks Dern to move his car, and he decides to ask her to come along.
 She says she's too busy to go but then ends up suggesting he take her crippled dog named Fluffy that suffers from a laundry list of ailments including an iron lung.

-- Once again, Brian Doyle-Murray and Mary Gross gives us the news and they continue the joke from last week where they are now a flirting couple.
+Once again, Brian Doyle-Murray and Mary Gross gives us the news, and they continue the joke from last week where they are now a flirting couple.
 This week, we get a traffic report from Christine who is so excited about being in a helicopter that she doesn't get to a single report and Piscopo gives us the sports.
+(Clip 2)

 It's a sad sign when the host doesn't make a single favorite moment but here's what I managed to come up with.
 First, I loved Eddie Murphy's Focus On Film segment because he reviews movies like I do, where I talk more about my experience over the actual content being reviewed.
 Next, I really liked the classic Fracas short because I remember seeing it at a quirky film festival where it had nothing to do with SNL.
 Finally, I was a fan of seeing Bizzaro Rodney perform in The Bizzaro World, where he highlighted just how much respect he actually gets since he's living in an opposite world.